wp-plugins/wptouch/readme.txt

 * Added jQuery color picker in admin hex areas for easy selections
 * Added link to online icon generator in admin
 * Added style declaration for images in comments
-* Added 'My Account' button in the sub//header for logged in users replacing 'Logout'
+* Added 'My Account' button in the sub//header for logged in users replacing Logout
 * Added theme skin selection support, still no other skins enabled yet
 * Added post-options bar on single post page
 * Added new background selections